michalpytlos/FSND_p4/vagrant/4-project/README.md

 ## 3. API endpoints
 ### 3.1.
 Game API endpoint
 * URL: `http://localhost:5000/api/games`
-* Lists games, with all their attributes, satisfying the criteria provided in the request query string.
+* Serves information on games satisfying the criteria provided in the query string.
+#### Getting info on an arbitrary game
+* To get info about an arbitrary game, specify it's id in the query string; for example:
+  * `http://localhost:5000/api/games?id=1` returns info on the game with id=1.
+  * `http://localhost:5000/api/games?id=3&id=7&id=8` returns info on the games with id in (3, 7, 8).
+* To find id's of all the games in database, use the Info API endpoint: `http://localhost:5000/api/info?games=1`
+#### Complex queries
 * Valid query args are of two types: ownership type and game-attribute type.
 The endpoint first builds two sets of games, ownership set with games satisfying the ownership criteria and game-attribute set with games satisfying the game-attribute criteria; an intersection of these two sets is then returned to the user.
 Specifying no criteria of a given type will result in the corresponding set with all the games in the database.
 * Valid arguments of the **ownership** type are given in the table below: